sustech-topology/TopCap/TopCap/comparison/model/README.md

 - Dataset preparation
   - Splits the dataset into training and test sets.
-  - Uses a custom PyTorch `Dataset` and a collate function that handles variable-length sequences with padding.
+  - Uses a custom `PyTorch` `Dataset` and a collate function that handles variable-length sequences with padding.

 - GRU classifier architecture
   - A single-layer GRU processes the MFCC sequences using packed padded sequences.
-  - A batch normalization layer is applied to the final hidden state.
+  - A batch normalisation layer is applied to the final hidden state.
   - A fully connected layer outputs a single logit for binary classification.

 - Training & evaluation